 I did this with a camera crew hovering behind my shoulder.
 I was trying to be a good company man by sharing my interviews with my friendly counterparts at Reuters Television.
 But the writing was on the wall, and I was fired just over two months later.

 Perhaps worse, Rod bucked tradition by not performing at the dinner.
 I’ve been privileged to see some great performers in intimate settings at ASCAP events, including Patti Smith, Joni Mitchell, the Eurythmics, Tom Waits, Janelle Monáe and Elvis Costello.
 Even Carly Simon overcame her notorious fears of flying and performing, to play “You’re So Vain” for the folks in 2012.
 But Rod was happy to rest his vocal cords while some guy from Glee covered “Da Ya Think I’m Sexy?”
+And, by the way, it is “Da Ya …” If anyone writes “Do You …” you instantly know they are idiots.

 FOR BETTER OR WORSE, FEW PEOPLE DESCRIBE YOU AS A SINGER/SONGWRITER.
 THEY’RE MORE LIKELY TO CONSIDER YOU AN INTERPRETER OF SONGS OR SIMPLY A POP STAR.
 DO YOU THINK THE ASCAP AWARD